Vinz369/Vinzie/README.md

 # Vinzie
-This is my Tuto to learn to build Dennis protfolio
+This is my tuto to learn to build a wonderful portfolio like Dennis syllember